-Assuming your machine touts the capabilities, the intuitive software allows you to emulate your desired OS within another, allowing you to run two operating systems alongside one another on a single machine.
+Assuming your machine touts the capabilities, intuitive software allows you to emulate your desired OS within another, allowing you to run two operating systems alongside one another on a single machine.
 For instance, you could run Apple’s Mac OS X on a Windows computer using a virtual machine.
-Here are our picks for the best virtual machine applications available for Windows, Mac, and Linux.
+Below are our picks for the best virtual machine applications available for Windows, Mac, and Linux.

-The software functions nearly identically regardless of the host platform, and even offers 3D virtualization, multi-screen resolutions, and laudable hardware support among other features.
+The software functions nearly identically regardless of the host platform, and even offers 3D virtualization, multi-screen resolutions, and laudable hardware support, among other features.
 It’s not the quickest or most industrious when compared to similar offerings, but then again, you often get what you pay for.

-Though the Workstation package is ideal for professional users who desire a powerhouse virtual machine capable of simultaneously running applications on multiple guest operating systems, VMware’s Fusion is simply designed for home users who want to run Windows on their Mac machine.
-VMware Player caters toward those looking to run virtual machines on their Windows or Linux systems.
+The Workstation package is ideal for professional users who desire a powerhouse virtual machine capable of simultaneously running applications on multiple guest operating systems.
+VMware’s Fusion, meanwhile, is a simpler application designed for home users who want to run Windows on their Mac machine.
+VMware Workstation Player, known until recently as VMware Player, is free for personal use, and caters to those looking to run virtual machines on their Windows or Linux systems.